 Nochnoy dozor (Night watch) is a 2004 Russian action/fantasy/horror film directed by Timur Bekmambetov and based on the book written by Sergej Luk’janenko.
-It supposedly is the first chapter of a trilogy which remains incomplete as of today because after directing the sequel Dnevnoy dozor (Day watch) in 2006, Bekmambetov lost interest in it and devoted himself to quality projects such as Abraham Lincoln: Vampire hunter (2012) and the Ben Hur remake (2016).
+It supposedly is the first chapter of a trilogy which remains incomplete as of today because after directing the sequel Dnevnoy dozor (Day watch) in 2006, Bekmambetov lost interest in it and devoted himself to quality projects such as Abraham Lincoln: Vampire Hunter (2012) and the Ben Hur remake (2016).

 The plot is anything but original.
-In the world there are creatures like vampires, shapeshifters, seers… which are called “Others” and are divided between good and evil.
-There has been a fragile truce for centuries and a prophecy says that a chosen one will arrive, chose one of the two sides, and change the balance forever.
+In the world there are creatures like vampires, shapeshifters, seers… which are called Others and are divided between good and evil.
+There has been a fragile truce for centuries and a prophecy says that a chosen one will arrive, pick one of the two sides, and change the balance forever.
 The interesting twist is that good and evil face each other in today’s Russia (meanwhile in Russia…), with the good Night Watch controlling that the bad guys don’t exaggerate, and the Day Watch doing the same with the good guys.
 My spoilers end here!